pingcap/style-guide/docs/rust/naming.md

 For other unwrapping methods, follow the naming conventions used by `Box`, `Option`, and `Result`.

 The default method for iterating over the contents of a type should be called `iter`.
+A method for iteration which consumes the collection should be called `into_iter`, however, such a method should usually be in an implementation of `IntoIterator`.

 Prefer not to use getter and setter methods, but if you do they should be called `foo` and `set_foo` (where `foo` is the name of the field), not `get_foo`.
 Method for checking the presence of a field should have an `is_` or `has_` prefix and return a `bool`.